 Our success depends upon the skills, experience and efforts of our senior executives and other key technical personnel, including certain members of our engineering, accounting and compliance staff as well as our sales and marketing personnel.
-Our President and Chief Executive Officer, Nabil Shabshab, joined us in February 2021, our Executive Vice President, Chief Commercial Officer, George Parr, joined us in April 2021, our Executive Vice President, Chief Technology Officer, Stanislav Glezer, joined us in June 2021, our Executive Vice President, Finance and Chief Financial Officer, Michael Sergesketter, joined us in December 2021 in an interim capacity while a search for a permanent candidate is underway.
+Our President and Chief Executive Officer, Nabil Shabshab, joined us in February 2021, our Executive Vice President, Chief Commercial Officer, George Parr, joined us in April 2021, our Executive Vice President, Chief Technology Officer, Stanislav Glezer, joined us in June 2021, our Executive Vice President, General Counsel, Jason Somer, joined us in July 2021, and our Executive Vice President, Chief Financial Officer, Kristin Caltrider, joined us in March 2022.

 If experienced employees leave, we could experience inefficiencies or a lack of business continuity due to loss of historical knowledge and a lack of familiarity of the new employees with business processes, operating requirements, policies and procedures.
 It is important to our success that these key employees quickly adapt to and excel in their new roles.
 If they are unable to do so, our business and financial results could be materially adversely affected.
 In addition, much of our corporate expertise is concentrated in relatively few employees, the loss of which for any reason could negatively affect our business.
 Competition for our highly skilled employees is intense and we cannot prevent the resignation of any employee.
 We have experienced increased turnover at all levels since the start of the COVID-19 pandemic and general labor shortages in various areas of our business, all of which could have a material adverse impact on our business.
+For example, we have been challenged in our ability to hire qualified sales professionals in our direct-to-consumer sales force during this time.
 We may need to increase employee wages and benefits in order to attract and retain the personnel necessary to achieve our goals, and our business, operations, and financial results may suffer if we are unable to do so.
+In addition, the value to employees of equity awards that vest over time may be significantly affected by decreases in our stock price that are beyond our control and may at any time be insufficient to counteract more lucrative offers from other companies.
+We may face challenges in retaining and recruiting such individuals due to sustained declines in our stock price that could reduce the retention value of equity awards.
 We do not maintain "key man" life insurance on any of our senior executives.
 None of our senior executive team is bound by written employment contracts to remain with us for a specified period.
 In addition, we have not entered into non-compete agreements with members of our executive management team.
 The loss of any member of our executive management team could harm our ability to implement our business strategy and respond to the market conditions in which we operate.